petersieg/spartan3starterkit/README.md

 # spartan3starterkit

-Files and info for opberon risc station on such kit.
+Files and info for opberon risc station on such kit. see license.txt

 adapter is a small addon board for sd card and ps/2 mouse.

+xc3sprog is a jtag & fpga programming tool.

 pong-x is a separate pong clone with ps/2 kbd and VGA.

+ug130.pdf is spartan3 starterkit manual from (c) Xilinx.